mattwang44/LeNet-from-Scratch/README.md

 The structure used here is much alike, but still have some differences:

-1. Substitue the **sub-sampling** with **average pooling**, which is more accpetable choice without trainable parameters in the layer and needless to be followed by an activation funciton.
+1. Substitute the **sub-sampling** with **average pooling**, which is more accpetable choice without trainable parameters in the layer and needless to be followed by an activation funciton.
 I've tried using max-pooling, but it blurs the feature maps in this case and gave low accuracy.

-2. I used **momentum optimizer** when updating the weights to accelerate the training process, which wasn't used in the original LeNet5.
+2. I used **momentum optimizer** (momentum=0.9) to accelerate the training process, which wasn't used in the original LeNet5.

 ## Bug Alert

-Stochastic Diagonal Levenberg-Marquaedt method is also used in this implementation to determine the learning rates for each trainable layer.
-However, my resulting range of learning rates is much smaller than the one given in the paper (maybe bugs exist in the SDLM code).
-Therefore, 100x original global learning rates are used and work fine then.
+Stochastic Diagonal Levenberg-Marquaedt method is also used in this implementation to determine the learning rate for each trainable layer.
+However, resulting range of learning rates is much smaller than the one given in the paper (maybe bugs exist in the SDLM code).
+Therefore, 100x original global learning rates are used and it work fine then.

 ## Reference